Python3pkg/Nappy/wiki/Exceptions.md

 # Exceptions

-Four specific exceptions are defined:
+The following specific exceptions are defined:

 * NumerousError.
 The generic Exception subclass for NumerousAPI errors.
 * NumerousMetricConflictError.
 Subclass of NumerousError.
 See NumerousMetric.write()
 * NumerousAuthError.
 Subclass of NumerousError.
 For API key problems.
+* NumerousNetworkError.
+Subclass of NumerousError.
+For networking failures returned by the underlying `requests` class.
 * NumerousChunkingError.
 Subclass of NumerousError.
 Used for some types of iterator errors.

 ## NumerousError